 I don’t know about you guys but I can’t stand it when I find out things I’ve loved and thought were healthy are actually full of ingredients you can’t pronounce.

 There used to be this one brand of protein bar that I loved when I was in my preteen years and I ate them all the time.
 Seriously, they were so good.
 I’m talking creamy peanut buttery filling coated in a thick layer of chocolate.

-She and I were having a flavor flashback the other day (don’t you love those?) to our fave childhood foods and she said that I had to come up with a copycat version of these bars.
+My sister and I were having a flavor flashback the other day (don’t you love those?) to our fave childhood foods and she said that I had to come up with a copycat version of these bars.
 I wanted to find out if there were any ingredients that I needed to try recreating them so I looked them up via the oh so helpful internet.
-Come to find out, the #1 ingredient is high fructose corn syrup and closely following was soy protein isolate (not a fan)!
+Come to find out, the #1 ingredient is high fructose corn syrup and closely followed by some other nasty things!
 What!!!
 Yeah, you probably already know this, but that applies to most of your mainstream brands of energy bars that populate the fitness food aisles these days.
 Those sneaky marketers try to hide the truth behind pretty packaging and words like ‘refuel’ and ‘power’ but for anyone who cares to find out the truth, read the labels.

 So by “no powder” I mean no soy protein isolate, and there’s obviously no corn syrup in these either.
 The protein in these is coming partly from the peanuts of course, but to replace the protein powder that you’ll find called for in almost every recipe like this, I used a mixture of cooked grains and lentils.
 It’s super easy and it only requires a little time to cook them together, but the combination makes these bars really filling.
 Not to mention that grains and rice are like way cheaper than buying protein powder (that stuff is such a rip), so plus 1 for your budget!